 - go for a nature walk and collect some cool stuff

-- movie night (It’s the Great Pumpkin, Charlie Brown, obviously)
+- movie night (It’s the Great Pumpkin, Charlie Brown, obviously but Harry Potter and Spooky Buddies are kid favorites too)

 - family game night